Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Evaluation

 Each method benefits from the GPU-FPGA system in three aspects: 1) the FPGA's large, high-bandwidth on-chip memory permits faster data access than the GPU; 2) operations within or across memory processing steps are pipelined through a streaming dataflow, facilitating finer-grained computation-communication overlap than on GPUs; 3) the flexible memory system design maximizes HBM bandwidth utilization, achieving higher decoding throughput even when GPUs offer higher peak bandwidth.

 \textit{Case 1: Large On-chip Memory.} By storing compressed key vectors in FPGA on-chip memory (URAM and BRAM), the U55C provides about $5\times$ more effective bandwidth than GPU SRAM for Compute Relevancy and Retrieval.
-This yields $1.8$--$2.2\times$ kernel speedup for SeerAttention-R (top-$k$), $2.6$--$4.9\times$ with threshold, and $1.2$--$5.6\times$ for LServe (Figure~\ref{fig:sa_kernel}), translating to a $1.04$--$1.49\times$ end-to-end speedup.
-When the sequence length exceeds 1M tokens, LServe and DeepSeek Attention will experience a drop of speed on the FPGA due to accessing the HBM.
+This yields a $1.8$--$2.2\times$ kernel speedup for SeerAttention-R (top-$k$), $2.6$--$4.9\times$ with threshold, and $1.2$--$5.6\times$ for LServe (Figure~\ref{fig:sa_kernel}), translating to $1.04$--$1.49\times$ faster end-to-end inference.
+When the sequence length exceeds 1M tokens, LServe and DeepSeek Attention will experience a drop in speed on the FPGA due to accessing the HBM.
 Practically, the system can dynamically fall back to GPU-only execution to avoid a performance loss.

 \textit{Case 2: Pipelined and Flexible Datapath.} The FPGA exploits fine-grained pipelining and optimized random access to overlap communication and computation in BM25, top-$k$, and dependent memory-processing steps.
-This benefit generalizes across sparse attention, RAG, and Memory-as-Context.
+This benefit generalizes across sparse attention, RAG, and Memory as Context.
 For DeepSeek Attention, we achieve a $1.3$--$2.2\times$ speedup in memory processing and a $1.1$--$1.2\times$ end-to-end speedup (Figure~\ref{fig:sa_kernel}).
 For RAG, single-stage methods improve memory processing speeds by $5.1$--$6.6\times$ over the BM25S baseline (Figure~\ref{fig:rag_lat}), while two-stage RAG is limited to $1.1$--$2.1\times$ due to reranker dominance, resulting in up to $1.47$--$1.84\times$ end-to-end speedup.
-For Memory-as-Context, fusing query generation with cross attention yields a $3.1$--$4.0\times$ memory-processing speedup and a $1.3$--$1.6\times$ end-to-end speedup (Figure~\ref{fig:mac_hmt}).
+For Memory as Context, fusing query generation with cross attention produces a $3.1$--$4.0\times$ memory-processing speedup and a $1.3$--$1.6\times$ end-to-end speedup (Figure~\ref{fig:mac_hmt}).

 \textit{Case 3: Faster Decoding.} LLM decoding is fundamentally memory-bound, and FPGA architectures can precisely control HBM transactions to sustain higher effective bandwidth than GPUs, whose peak bandwidth is often underutilized during decoding.
 Since MemAgent relies on decoding to generate memory, this advantage directly improves system performance.
 As shown in Figure~\ref{fig:memagent_lat}, under prefill--decode disaggregation, the GPU--FPGA system consistently achieves a $1.8\times$ speedup over a GPU-only baseline.